Skip to main content

 Frequently Asked Questions

-- Often yes.
-Many Victorian Sydenham villas have cellars or semi-basements with natural light from the rear garden side because of the hillside topography — the rear basement opens onto the garden at ground level even where the front sits fully below pavement.
+Often yes.
+Many Victorian Sydenham villas have cellars or semi-basements with natural light from the rear garden side because of the hillside topography.
+The rear basement opens onto the garden at ground level even where the front sits fully below pavement.
 Tanking to BS 8102 Grade 3 (Newton 508 cavity drain membrane plus sump pump as final failsafe) and finishing as a utility room, home office, or playroom adds 25-40 square metres without extending the footprint.
 No planning permission required for internal basement conversion.
-Cost is £40,000-£90,000 added to the renovation depending on size and waterproofing approach.
-The combined project saves 10-15% versus running the renovation and basement conversion separately.
+Running it as one combined project rather than two separate jobs means a single programme, one set of trades on site, and a coherent finish across the whole house.

-- Three reasons.
-First, hillside experience: we know the SE26 stock — Victorian villa proportions, semi-basement waterproofing on the lower slopes, decorative plasterwork preservation, and the Sydenham Hill conservation area boundaries.
+Three reasons.
+First, hillside experience: we know the SE26 stock, the Victorian villa proportions, semi-basement waterproofing on the lower slopes, decorative plasterwork preservation, and the Sydenham Hill conservation area boundaries.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler work, structural engineer calculations included, BS 8102 basement waterproofing, and Building Control sign-off on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Sydenham Property Renovation